(reading time: 1 hour, 1 minute)

 “Locked up down here too,” Fleatopia added.
 “We’re missing Geodin; he’s not cozy.”
 Lady didn’t even give Promp’s expression time to sink.
 She immediately said she would have a talk with him, leaving Snakewaist in the righteous strangling fury of Chaxium’s hands.
 The trip up was short, its shortness facilitated by her taking several more cuts around her neck and shoulders and ignoring the sting of blood.
 Geodin was sealed up in its rocky form, the single blue eye barely open enough for her to get in.

-Onsyquence was slumped in a chair, turned away from her, but she knew he was fully aware as her bare feet slapped across the icy blue tile.
+Onsyquence was slumped in his throne, turned away from her, but she knew he was fully aware as her bare feet slapped across the icy blue tile.
 She tried to circle around to him, but he just spun his chair away.
 The petty foolishness continued for a full rotation before Lady just sat herself on the console and played with buttons.
 The flashing of random crystals made him turn around.

 “Don’t touch what doesn’t belong to you!” he snapped.